 ConcordTV – A Resource for Nonprofit Organizations

 Concord Community TV (ConcordTV) is much more than a public-access TV station for the community.
 It’s also a great resource for local nonprofits to utilize and spread the word about their organizations to a broader audience.
 Many nonprofits find ConcordTV the perfect media center for learning about video, studio production, location shoots, recording public service announcements (PSAs) and more.
 While there is a charge for classes and workshops, most all of these resource options are free to local nonprofits and to members of the community.
-Check out the options below.
+Check out the options below. **please note: as the ongoing pandemic evolves, so do our policies.
+When you speak with our staff they will advise you on our current policies for your visit**

 Make a Guest Appearance on Public Access TV